johnny-neang/Eichler-Glass/replit.md

 - **Cal.com**: Embedded scheduling widget via `@calcom/embed-react`
 - Environment variable: `VITE_CAL_LINK` for the booking calendar link (format: `username/event-type`)
 - All "Book Now" and package selection buttons trigger Cal.com modal when configured
-- Fallback: Shows "Call to Book" with phone link when Cal.com is not configured
+- Fallback: Shows "Book Your Cleaning" button only when Cal.com is not configured
 - Includes $50 deposit flow integrated with Stripe

 ### Payments